gmazoyer/looking-glass/docs/configuration.md

 $config['routers']['router1']['type'] = 'juniper';
 ```
 The router type can be Juniper, Cisco, Quagga or BIRD.
 You can take a look at
 the specific documentation for your router.
+Possible values are:

+  * juniper
+  * junos
+  * cisco
+  * ios
+  * bird
+  * quagga
+  * zebra

 It is also highly recommended to specify a source interface ID to be used by
 the router when it will try to ping or traceroute a destination.
 This is done